Kentico/xperience-listing-widget/README.md

 ## How to add a transformation

-A preferred location for the transformation files is *{your_project}/Components/Widgets/ListingWidget/Transformations/{TransformationPageType}*.

 1. Create a **transformation view model** implementing *ITransformationViewModel*.
 2. Create a **transformation razor view**.
 3. Create a **transformation service** implementing *BaseTransformationService*.
 The service should handle all transformations for a concrete type.